Argonautex/goat-iss-tracker/README.md

 # Resources
 The real-time data from the ISS's position is captured via the api "Where the iss at?", which uploads the information once per second. <br>
 The texture and the the Earths's heighmaps are from NASA.
 The 3d modeler from our team developed the ISS inspiring on the ones published by NASA, however, it was made from scratch.
-The skybox was generated using a program named "SpaceScape".
+The skybox was generated using a program named "SpaceScape". <br>
+List programs used in the project:
+- Unity Engine
+- Blender
+- FUsion 360
+- Plastic SCM
+- Github
+- Spacescape

 ## Tracker demonstration
 [This is a video of the presentation of our project in which you can see all its functionalities!](https://youtu.be/c3vs3Fqwsq0)